Table of Contents

 Step Three: Visit Scribing and SOAP Note Generation

 Visit Scribe: While transcribing information from a visit can appear straightforward, AI agents can be critical to ensure that transcription captures complex medical terminology in a precise manner.
+For many clinicians, the best AI agents for healthcare are those that quietly capture every detail while staying in the background.

 Step Four: Post-Visit Follow Ups and Billing